pluginever/wp-content-pilot/readme.txt

 * **eBay Products (PRO)**: Auto import eBay deals and insert them as posts based on your predefined keywords and inject your affiliate code.
 * **Facebook Posts (PRO)**: Auto import Facebook posts from your timeline, page, or groups even that are private and post on your site.
 * **ClickBank Products](https://wpcontentpilot.com/) PRO**:  Fetch and post products as WordPress posts from the ClickBank site.
 The plugin will take care of the product description and affiliate links.
-* **Ezine Articles (PRO)**: WP Content Pilot can fetch and automatically post articles to your WordPress site from EzineArticles.
+* **Ezine Articles (PRO)**: Content Pilot can fetch and automatically post articles to your WordPress site from EzineArticles.
 * **Pinterest Pins (PRO)**: Import Pinterest pins and post them to your WordPress site.
 You can target specific pins by keyword, board, or from a particular user profile.
 You will also be able to apply custom filters to the result.
-* **Instagram Posts (PRO)**: Import Instagram posts and publish them to your WordPress site with WP Content Pilot.
+* **Instagram Posts (PRO)**: Import Instagram posts and publish them to your WordPress site with Content Pilot.
 You can target posts with specific keywords, hashtags, and also a particular profile to generate desired posts.
 * **Reddit Posts (PRO)**: Auto post reddits or subreddit.
 Our plugin will also enable you to fetch comments with support for videos and GIFs..
 * **Quora Posts (PRO)**: Grab articles from Quora and auto-publish as post on your site.
 You can insert any keyword to get posts from Quora.
 * **CareerJet Posts (PRO)**: Auto import jobs from CareerJet and insert as posts injecting your affiliate code.